 Matt here.
 Emily’s going to come in with the important tasting notes and all that later in the article, but I just wanted to share an anecdote from our very early cohabitation.
-When we first moved in together, I remember I was clearing room in the fridge – and at the time, Emily had a really beautiful spacious fridge she’d got cheap from a bump-n-dent clearance – and there was plenty of room to hide stuff at the back of the shelves.
+When we first moved in together, I remember I was clearing room in the fridge – and at the time, Emily had a really beautiful spacious fridge (I think it was even bigger than the one we have now) and there was plenty of room to hide stuff at the back of the shelves.
 I was clearing out room to fit in whatever we’d bought together at the store, and I spotted a jar whose contents were unfamiliar to me.
-I opened the lid and, I don’t remember now, but I probably cursed (Emily: Yes, but in a very polite, British way).
+I opened the lid and, I don’t remember now, but I probably cursed.
 I think I might have warned Emily that there was something really bad in there that needed to be thrown away right that second, and preferably triple-bagged.
-(Emily again: The kimchi was just getting good and ripe.
-I ate a piece right out of the jar and Matt practically fainted.
-It was so cute.)
+I warned her that we might have to replace the fridge.
+I warned her that we might have to move.

 It took me a while to get my taste buds around kimchi.
 I had a relatively sheltered culinary upbringing, and if it wasn’t something we’d roast on Sunday, I probably wasn’t familiar with it.
 Being introduced to spicy, garlicky fermented cabbage at the age of 30 felt like being told that Earth had two moons but you’d never seen one of them because it was always on the other side of the world.
 I literally had no frame of reference to know what to do with it.
 But within a few short – OK, it took years, I’ll admit it – within a few long years I was thoroughly hooked.
 I’ve always loved assertive, funky flavors (Marmite, anyone?) and now we keep a kimchi jar in the fridge on a continuous basis.